Financial Aid (Need-based) Appeals

 Students will be notified via mail or phone regarding the Appeal Committee’s decision.
 In addition, students’ appeals that have been granted will receive a revised award in the mail.
 All decisions are final and appeals will only be reconsidered if new information is submitted.

 All admitted students are considered for freshman academic scholarships.
 Each admission application is carefully reviewed and scholarship decisions are based on an overall assessment of the information contained in the original application materials.
 We have had to make very difficult decisions to select the overall strongest applicants from an extremely competitive applicant pool.
 Students appealing a scholarship decision should provide new and compelling academic information that was not previously included in their applications, or extenuating personal circumstances they feel warrant a change in the scholarship decision.
+Please note, for future years, an Academic Excellence Grant is available to those with a GPA of 3.6 or higher.

 Documentation for a Merit Appeal